 [* I had first drawn a Stegosaurus in my history book at school in 1955, Stardust Painter-Poet p.
 5, from an old science book printed in Scotland that had belonged to my stepfather’s father.
 As part of the very successful Dinosaur Appeal at the Australian Museum in the 1970s (to sell 10,000 dinosaur shares to children at one dollar a share to purchase a replica skeletons of Stegosaurus (and Dilophosaurus) from America), I coordinated the Art Event of constructing a ‘Stegomobile’ (Stegosaurus ‘Mobile’) in the Museum Gallery (see Stardust Painter-Poet, pp. 66,67).
 So when I moved the the Gardens to work in the early 1980s I still had ‘Stegosaurus on the brain’.
 In my Creative Journal of 2 November 1983 (Stardust Painter-Poet p.
 147), I have my first concept sketch of what became my my Circular Quay series of paintings.
 I was coming to work by ferry from Longueville, and approaching the Harbour Bridge from the western side, when the the bridge arch suggested a Stegosaurus to me, with the pylons as legs.
 This image of the Stegosaurus bridge is mine alone.
 I am less emphatic now that I had not seen the 1972 Eric Thake picture of the Opera House as a dish rack, but given I was working in the city and artistically ‘aware’ I probably must have done, as I was aware of the Martin Sharpe pop images of Sydney.
 The image of the ‘Toaster’ (a much-maligned building closest to the Opera House at East Circular Quay) was a later inclusion to this painting, and exclusively my idea].

-During his talk McDonald had said my Retrospective was like ‘one vast self-portrait’.
+During his talk McDonald had said my Retrospective was like ‘one vast self-portrait’, and that I was a better poet than the (English) painter Turner (which got a good laugh).
 He concluded his review by saying ‘one could see the entire RAS show as a personal celebration by an artist who has waited many years to get the products of a restlessly creative imagination out of the storeroom and on to the wretched wall’.
 Indeed!